The Migrating Courthouse and Shifting Boundaries of Fairfax County

 When the portion of the District of Columbia was "retroceded" or returned to the state of Virginia in 1847, the 32 square miles were not added back into Fairfax County.
 A new county was created, and Alexandria County built its own courthouse in the city of Alexandria.
 To reduce confusion between Alexandria County and Alexandria City, the county changed its name to Arlington County in 1920.

 In 1961, when the Town of Fairfax became an independent city, Fairfax County had to prevent its courthouse from being located outside the jurisdiction of the county again.
 When the city boundaries were established, a small patch of land surrounding the county courthouse was excluded.
 As a result, there is a "hole in the doughnut" of Fairfax County land located inside the boundaries of the City of Fairfax.
-The historic and the current county courthouses, and some property next to the courthouses, still remains outside the city boundaries.
+The historic and the current county courthouses, and some property next to the courthouses, still remain outside of the city boundaries.

 In contrast, the county seat of Loudoun County has never moved since it was placed in Leesburg in 1757.
 Because Leesburg is a town and not a city, there is no "hole in the doughnut" pattern of boundaries.
-All f Leesburg is within Loudoun County, and not a separate jurisdiction.
+All of Leesburg is within Loudoun County, and not a separate jurisdiction.

 County Seats in Virginia